Saunas and Allergies: Do They Provide Relief?

 Heat Penetration Comparison

-Compared to infrared/wood-burning saunas, traditional sauna heats the air up to 150°F – 195°F. This approach heats your body by heating the surrounding air.
-While it certainly keeps you extra cozy on a cold winter day, the heat generated only affects your surface level and outer dermis layer.
+Compared to infrared or wood-burning saunas, traditional saunas heat the air to 150°F–195°F. This method warms your body by increasing the temperature of the surrounding air.
+While it can keep you especially comfortable on a cold winter day, the heat primarily affects the surface and outer dermis layer of your skin.

-Conversely, infrared saunas work at much cooler temperatures, usually between 120°F and 150°F. They rely on infrared light to directly warm your body, penetrating more deeply than traditional saunas.
-This deeper penetration improves circulation and relaxation, making it more effective in alleviating allergy symptoms.
+In contrast, infrared saunas operate at lower temperatures, typically between 120°F and 150°F. They use infrared light to directly warm your body, penetrating more deeply than traditional saunas.
+This deeper penetration can improve circulation and relaxation, making infrared saunas more effective at alleviating allergy symptoms.

 Detoxification Differences